August 15, 1998: The iMac G3, Apple’s brightly colored translucent Macintosh relaunch, goes on sale to a rabid audience.

 iMac G3: Computer from another planet

-In a sea of beige boxes, the iMac looked like no other computer.
+In a sea of beige boxes, the iMac cut a figure like no other computer.
 “It looks like it’s from another planet,” Jobs said at the time.
 “A good planet.
 A planet with better designers.”

-That designer was, of course, Jony Ive.
-Ive had been at Apple for a few years by this point (one of his earliest projects had been working on the Newton MessagePad product line), but this was the purest expression of his creativity yet.
+That designer was, of course, Ive.
+He had been at Apple for a few years by this point (one of his earliest projects had been working on the Newton MessagePad product line).
+But the iMac G3 was the purest expression of his creativity yet.
 Inside Apple, the iMac also effectively formed the bond between Jobs and Ive, which lasted until Jobs’ death in 2011.

 The iMac G3 initially came in a kind of sea-green Bondi Blue (named after the water at an Australian beach).
 The product line later expanded to include a broad range of colors and patterns.